Oats produced under a gluten-free purity protocol: Listing of suppliers and manufacturers

 - Redundant ELISA R5 testing is conducted before and after processing (since 2012 Montana Gluten-Free also uses the ELISA G12)

-- Product Gluten-free status is delivered by following the Purity Protocol standard and monitored through inline sample inspections and color sorters at two different stages (Oat cleaning & Oat milling).
-This monitoring is performed with extensive Purity Protocol visual testing by trained professionals and confirmed by chemical testing.
+- Product Gluten-free status is delivered by following the Purity Protocol standard and monitored through inline sample inspections and color sorters at two different stages (Oat cleaning & Oat dehulling).
+This monitoring is performed with extensive Purity Protocol visual testing by trained professionals and verified by chemical testing of the finished product.

 - Select growers are trained individually through one-on-one meetings for growing Purity Protocol oats.

-- MGM has a supplier approval program; approved suppliers are contracted in advance.
-No spot buying or buying from trade.
+- Saskatoon has a supplier approval program; approved suppliers are contracted in advance.

 - Fields used to grow Purity Protocol Oats are: